iotaledger/susee-streams-poc/README.md

   The state is persisted in a FAT partition located in the SPI flash memory of the ESP32 board.
   This way the user state is secured against power outages of the ESP32.

-* The *IOTA Bridge* stores a map of LoraWAN DevEUIs and Streams Channel IDs in a local SQLite3 database "lora-wan-nodes-iota-bridge.sqlite3".
+* The *IOTA Bridge* stores a map of LoraWAN DevEUIs and *Streams* channel IDs in a local SQLite3 database "lora-wan-nodes-iota-bridge.sqlite3".
 More details can be found in the [Compressed Streams Messages](sensor/README.md#deveuis-and-compressed-streams-messages) section.